syncfusion-content/uwp-docs/uwp/Scheduler/Appointments.md

 ![UWP SfSchedule displays applied colors in all scheduled date](Appointments_images/span.png)

+N>
+* In an all day panel of the day, week and work week views, the Span appointments are ordered and rendered based on the start date-time, followed by the time duration of the appointment and `IsSpanned `appointments respectively.

 ## All Day Appointments
 All-Day appointment is an appointment which is scheduled for a whole day.
 It can be set by using `IsAllDay` property in the `ScheduleAppointment`.